About Vision Therapy and our Team

 Jessica Jennings, OVT

 Jessica graduated from Howard Payne University with a Bachelor’s of Art and joins VTSA as an Optometric Vision Therapist (OVT).
 She is a member of the College of Optometrists in Vision development (COVD) and the College of Syntonic Optometry (CSO).
 Jessica has a heart for helping and encouraging those around her, and enjoys working with her patients each week.
 She continues to learn about the latest advancements in VT treatment through a broad range of continuing education courses.
-Jessica is an aunt to 5 nieces and nephews, and serves as a caregiver to her 88 year old Grandmother who is in the later stages of Alzheimer’s.
-In her free time, Jessica loves swing dancing or two-stepping, spending time with friends, drinking bubble tea, and getting outdoors.
+Jessica is an aunt to 5 nieces and nephews, and loves spending time with her family.
+In her free time, Jessica enjoys swing dancing or two-stepping, spending time with friends, drinking bubble tea, and hiking in local parks.